goblint/GobPie/Readme.md

 ```
 {
     "goblintConf" : "goblint.json",
+    "goblintExecutable": "/home/user/goblint/analyzer/goblint",
     "preAnalyzeCommand" : ["cmake", "-DCMAKE_EXPORT_COMPILE_COMMANDS=ON", "-B", "build"],
-    "showCfg": true
+    "showCfg": true,
+    "incrementalAnalysis": false
 }
 ```

-* `goblintConf` - the relative path from project root to the goblint configuration file (required)
+* `goblintConf` - the relative path from project root to the Goblint configuration file (required)
+* `goblintExecutable` - the absolute or relative path to the Goblint executable (optional, default `goblint`, meaning Goblint is expected to be on `PATH`)
 * `preAnalyzeCommand` - the command to run before analysing (e.g. command for building/updating the compilation database for some automation) (optional)
-* `showCfg` - if the code actions for showing function's CFGs are shown
+* `showCfg` - if the code actions for showing function's CFGs are shown (optional, default `false`)
+* `incrementalAnalyisis` - if Goblint should use incremental analysis (disabling this may in some cases improve stability of Goblint) (optional, default `true`)

 #### Goblint configuration